 10) Kenton Pit 1, Oklahoma (OMNH 01138)

-In 1909, a German paleontological expedition led by Wilhelm von Branca were exploring in the German colony of Tanzania when they discovered some large bones near a site called Tendaguru, meaning “steep hill” in the Mwera language.
+In 1909, a German paleontological expedition led by Wilhelm von Branca were exploring in the German colony of Tanzania when they discovered some large bones near a site called Tendaguru, meaning “steep hill” in the language of the local Wamwera people.
 Excavations revealed that it was a partial skeleton, and similarities were soon observed between these bones and the bones that had been unearthed by Elmer Rigg’s team in Colorado several years earlier.
 In 1914, these bones were classified as another species of Brachiosaurus, named Brachiosaurus brancai.
 It helped that there was a lot more of the skeleton in this specimen, and for decades afterwards, the African species of Brachiosaurus served as the model for the North American species.
 However, beginning in the 1980s, doubts arose whether these animals were, in fact, two species of the same genus.
 A thorough compare-and-contrast analysis showed that there were actually more differences noted in each bone than similarities.
 Consequently in 1988, the African species was re-named as Giraffatitan brancai.
+However, it wasn’t until 2000s that most paleontologists began to use this name (2).

 Both genera had similarities.
 Both Brachiosaurus and Giraffatitan were very large animals, both of them belonged to the sauropod group known as “Macronaria”, both of them had necks which could be held vertically or near-vertically rather than the horizontally-oriented necks of many other sauropods, both of them had arms which were longer than their legs (hence Brachiosaurus‘ name) which resulted in high shoulders and the back sloping downwards towards the hips, and the neck was longer than the tail.
 Now that we have established what they had in common with each other, how different was Brachiosaurus from Giraffatitan?
-Since neither skeleton is complete, and in fact Brachiosaurus is known from scant remains, it is impossible to do a comprehensive 100% compare-and-contrast analysis of both of their skeletons.
-However, based upon the remains which we do have, we can draw a few conclusions.
+Since neither skeleton is complete, and in fact Brachiosaurus is known from scant remains, it is impossible to do a comprehensive 100% compare-and-contrast analysis of both of their skeletons (3).

 Skulls of Brachiosaurus altithorax (A) and Giraffatitan brancai (B).
 Carpenter, Kenneth; Tidwell, Virginia (1998).
 “Preliminary description of a Brachiosaurus skull from Felch Quarry 1, Garden Park, Colorado”.
 Modern Geology, volume 23.
 Page 73 (Pages 69–84).